-This edition was published by DAW Books on December 6, 2011 in paperback and has 458 pages.
+This romance, science fiction is a paperback edition that was published by DAW Books on December 6, 2011 and has 458 pages.

 Fourth in the Katherine “Kitty” Katt science fiction-romance series revolving around a former advertising manager and her alien husband.